pection-zz/aboutme/README.md

 * This research project is about checking the quality of the lens with machine learning methods and Machine VISION
 * The result of experiments show that the lens quality checking using machine learning can be achieved a performance testing with 99
-* This method can be applied to check the quality of lens in manufacturing automation in the future Keywords : checking the quality of the lens / polarization / image processing / machine learning
+* This method can be applied to check the quality of lens in manufacturing automation in the future
+* Keywords : checking the quality of the lens / polarization / image processing / machine learning
+* Using the UI- 3240LE-NIR camera to capture and analyze an image with image processing and machine learning techniques to decide on lens quality in the computer
+* The result of experiments show that the lens quality checking using Machine learning can be achieved a performance testing with 99

 ### before polarization ###